Memphis Jug Band: Sound

 The remarkable sound of the Memphis Jug Band was partly due to its unusual instruments.
 The first recorded jug bands, based in Louisville, Kentucky, were jazz-oriented groups with a jug taking the place of a tuba or trombone.
-The Memphis Jug Band borrowed from this model but added kazoo as a prominent lead instrument, similar in sound to a trumpet in a jazz band.
+The Memphis Jug Band borrowed from this model, but added a kazoo as a prominent lead instrument, similar in sound to a trumpet in a jazz band.
 Another variation from the Louisville sound was a focus on country blues songs, like those favored by Jim Jackson and other Memphis-area solo artists.
 (The Memphis Jug Band recorded Jackson's hit song "Kansas City Blues" twice and performed it on the television program, Blues Street, in 1958.)
-This is the basic jug band sound that was adopted by other Memphis-area groups, like Gus Cannon's Jug Stompers, Jed Davenport's Beale Street Jug Band and Jack Kelly's South Memphis Jug Band.
+This basic jug band sound was adopted by other Memphis-area groups, such as Gus Cannon's Jug Stompers, Jed Davenport's Beale Street Jug Band, and Jack Kelly's South Memphis Jug Band.

 The band initially played mostly country blues, but its repertoire expanded as new members contributed their own styles.
 Songs led by Charlie "Bozo" Nickerson, such as "Everybody's Talking About Sadie Green" and "Cave Man Blues", were boisterous and funny; songs led by Charlie Burse, such as "Little Green Slippers" and "Insane Crazy Blues", were more musically complex and jazz-oriented; songs led by Charlie Pierce sounded like Appalachian fiddle tunes, backed by impressive jug playing and shouted challenges from his bandmates.
 Will Shade continued playing straightforward country blues songs for the rest of his life, but he also introduced some jazz elements, as in his 1962 field recording of "Jump and Jive", which incorporates lyrics from Cab Calloway's "Jumpin' Jive".

-The blues scholar Paul Oliver noted that the "raspy, buzzing sound" of some of the jug band instruments was close to the musical aesthetic of Africa, and that the jug and kazoo represented the voices of animals or ancestral spirits.
+Blues scholar Paul Oliver noted that the "raspy, buzzing sound" of some of the jug band instruments was close to the musical aesthetic of [Africa, and that the jug and kazoo represented the voices of animals or ancestral spirits.
 However, many of the Memphis Jug Band's influences are more readily apparent in popular musical styles of their time.

 Performances

 The Memphis Jug Band played wherever they could find engagements and busked in local parks and markets.
 They were popular with white and black audiences, playing at country clubs and parties at the Peabody Hotel.
-The band was a favorite of former mayor Edward Hull "Boss" Crump and was shown performing at one of Crump's parties in a Life magazine photo feature in 1941.
+The band was a favorite of former mayor Edward Hull "Boss" Crump and was shown performing at one of Crump's parties in a Life photo feature in 1941.
+Crump often booked the band at his home for parties.